For more information, please contact:

 A budget and budget justification that fully explains the relationship of costs to the proposed activity and the basis for cost estimates.
 Include information on the employment status, contract period and renewal dates, salary and terms of employees and a budget plan for essential employees for the bridge funding period.

 The project director’s current curriculum vita (CV), including a summary of current and pending support for the past five (5) years.

 A description of other support (not to exceed two pages), including sources of internal and external support available for all research efforts at the current time or within the next six months.
 Include all department funds (including discretionary, ASA, start-up, retention, gift or other funds).
 Indicate how you intend to spend these available funds, including the specific plans to re-budget available resources to support activities in the bridge period.
 Clarify the relationship between the proposed project and all currently funded activities.

 Documentation of authorized matching funds from the PI’s department, school/college and research center/institute (if applicable).

 Applications for bridge funding must be received at least three months before active sponsored funding ends.

 Applications will be accepted on an ongoing basis.

-The Research Advisory Board, Office of the Vice President for Research & Innovation staff and other colleagues may be consulted in evaluating BRIDGE funding applications.
-Final decisions will be made by the Vice President for Research & Innovation.
-Applications with pre-authorized matching funds secured by the PI from non-grant, non-Office of the Vice President for Research & Innovation sources, including his/her department, school/college and research center/institute (if applicable) will be prioritized.
+The Research Advisory Board, OVPRI staff and other colleagues may be consulted in evaluating Bridge funding applications.
+Final decisions will be made by the Vice President for Research and Innovation.
+Applications with pre-authorized matching funds secured by the PI from non-grant, non-OVPRI sources, including their department, school/college and research center/institute (if applicable) will be prioritized.